 - Your life expectancy has a lot to do with lifestyle.
 Exercise and a healthy diet are typically associated with longer lives, while smoking and/or use of other chemical substances are linked to early mortality.

-- The advancement of medicine can also has an impact.
+- The advancement of medicine can also have an impact.
 For example, while a family history of certain conditions such as heart disease or high blood pressure may increase your risk for an earlier death, new medications can lessen its likelihood.

 Consider universal financial strategies